Kubernetes Integration

 The Kubernetes integration automatically discovers services running in your Kubernetes cluster and brings them into the IDP Catalog.
 Once discovered, services can be registered as new catalog entities or merged into existing ones, enriching them with Kubernetes-sourced metadata for service discovery and dependency mapping.

-- The feature flag
+- Ensure the feature flag

-IDP_CATALOG_CD_AUTO_DISCOVERYis enabled.
+IDP_INTEGRATIONSis enabled.
 Contact Harness Support to enable it. - You have the required RBAC permissions to manage integrations.
 All integration operations require the

 IDP_INTEGRATION_EDITpermission on theIDP_INTEGRATIONresource type. - A Self-hosted Discovery Agent (SDA) is installed and running in your Kubernetes cluster with permissions to list and watch services and deployments in the target namespaces.

-Enable the Kubernetes Integration
+Enable the Kubernetes integration

 The Kubernetes integration is currently available at the Project level only.
 Navigate to a specific project to add or manage Kubernetes integrations.

-1. Navigate to the Integrations Page
+1. Navigate to the integrations page

 This section is intended to take you to the Kubernetes integration at the project level.